The Amazing Criswell: Private life

-Criswell married a former speakeasy dancer named Halo Meadows, who once appeared on You Bet Your Life, and whom Coulombe describes as "quite mad": "Mrs Criswell had a huge standard poodle (named "Buttercup") which she was convinced was the reincarnation of her cousin Thomas.
-She spent a great deal of time sunbathing ... which, given her size, was not too pleasing a sight."
+Criswell married a former speakeasy dancer named Halo Meadows, who once appeared on You Bet Your Life.

 Mae West used Criswell as her personal psychic; he once predicted her rise to President of the United States, whereupon she, Criswell and George Liberace, the brother of showman Liberace, would take a rocket to the Moon.
 Criswell and West were great friends and she would lavish him with home-cooked food which she had delivered to the studio that he shared with Maila Nurmi ("Vampira").
 It is said that West sold Criswell her old luxury cars for five dollars.

-He died on October 4, 1982 at the age of 75; he was cremated days later.
+Criswell died on October 4, 1982, at the age of 75; he was cremated days later.